TypeFox/monaco-languageclient/README.md

 ##### Groovy Language Server

 For the **groovy-client** example you need to ensure the **groovy-server** example is running.
-There are two options available:

-- **Preferred option**: Use **docker-compose** which does not require any manual setup (Java/Gradle).
+You require **docker-compose** which does not require any manual setup (OpenJDK / Gradle).
 From the project root run `docker-compose -f ./packages/examples/resources/groovy/docker-compose.yml up -d`.
 First start up will take longer as the container is built.
 Use `docker-compose -f ./packages/examples/resources/groovy/docker-compose.yml down` to stop it.

-- **Secondary option** (not recommended): [Groovy Language Server self-built instructions](./packages/examples/src/groovy/server/README.md)
+##### Java Language Server

+For the **java-client** example you need to ensure the **java-server** example is running.
+You require **docker-compose** which does not require any manual setup (OpenJDK / Eclipse JDT LS).
+From the project root run `docker-compose -f ./packages/examples/resources/eclipse.jdt.ls/docker-compose.yml up -d`.
+First start up will take longer as the container is built.
+Use `docker-compose -f ./packages/examples/resources/eclipse.jdt.ls/docker-compose.yml down` to stop it.

 ### Verification Examples & Usage